keymapperorg/KeyMapper/README.md

 #### Version codes
 The version code in the develop branch should always be the highest.
 Therefore, when a new version is released in the release branch, it should be incremented as well.

-The README, License, Credits, Changelog and Privacy Policy files should be changed in the develop branch then cherry picked by the release and master branches.
+The README, License, Credits, Changelog and Privacy Policy files should just be changed in the master branch.